top of page

 The Psychology of Different Feminist Ideologies

 An increasing number of people identify as feminists.
 Despite working towards the same broad goal – gender equality – feminism is not a cohesive movement.
 Feminists disagree on many issues, including the meaning of “gender equality,” how equality should be achieved, and what issues should be prioritized.
-In this project, we aim to establish a contemporary and comprehensive picture of sub-groups within the feminist movement and to illustrate how the differences in ideology between these groups can translate into animosity between different subgroups and impede gender equality – the common goal held by all feminists.
+In this line of work, we aim to understand how people understand the term "feminism" and the psychological constructs that are associated with different definitions of feminism.

 bottom of page